 Visual Communication is changing rapidly.
 Design thinking now includes new forms such as story-telling, experiences, and data visualization.
-Our programmes represent an expanded trans-media discipline of communication and expression.
+Our programme represents an expanded trans-media discipline of communication and expression.
 When it comes to stories, many creatives have them: Graphic Designers, Authors, Animators, Graphic Novelists, and Children’s Book Illustrators.
-Be an explorer that uses visuals to create compelling original content in our Visual Narrative major.
+Be an explorer that uses visuals to create compelling original content in our concentration in Visual Narrative.
 Likewise, the demand for well-designed infographics is expanding.
-Our Information Design major has applications far beyond the traditional design professions.
+Our concentration in Information Design has applications far beyond the traditional design professions.
 Apply to make data-driven messages that sing.

 Upon earning the master’s degree, students will be able to:

 - apply design knowledge and skills in multidisciplinary productions in the field of visual communication.
 These productions might take the form of information visualisation, concept design, visual narrative or design that is investigative and critical in nature;

 - use visual analysis, design research methodologies and academic writing to investigate design-related research questions;

 - engage other disciplines and industries using design thinking and methods, authoring both content and form in order to respond with targeted design narratives;